Bunkie Board vs Plywood

 Construction Method 1 – for Twin & Twin XL Beds

-Because twin and twin XL beds are smaller than a single sheet of plywood, they can be cut out of a single sheet, without having to deal with the issue of joining two sheets of plywood together.
-All that’s needed is to cut the dimensions or have the lumberyard do it for you on their panel saw, and then finish the board.
+Because twin and twin XL beds are smaller than a single sheet of plywood, they can be cut out of a single sheet without having to join two sheets of plywood together.
+All that’s needed is to cut the dimensions or have the lumberyard do it for you on their panel saw and finish the board.
 1/2” or 5/8” CDX plywood should be used for this.

 Construction Method 2 – Overlay Panel

-Once we get larger than a standard size 48” x 96” sheet of plywood, all other size Bunkie boards must be made out of more than one sheet of material.
-If the goal is to have a solid Bunkie board, without any seam, then it will be necessary to construct the Bunkie board out of overlapping layers of material, so that the seam is offset between the two layers, giving the necessary support.
+Once we get larger than a standard 48” x 96” sheet of plywood, all other-size Bunkie boards must be made out of more than one sheet of material.
+If the goal is to have a solid Bunkie board without any seam, then it will be necessary to construct the Bunkie board out of overlapping layers of material so that the seam is offset between the two layers, giving the necessary support.
 This is the strongest form of homemade Bunkie board that can be built.

 bunkie board, overlaid panel, seam in top layer, seam in bottom layer